-The proposal of marriage amounted to nothing.
-Bella was not given a ring to sparkle and shine.
+The proposal of marriage to Laura from Mr Big I Am amounted to nothing.
+Laura was not given a ring to sparkle and shine.

-With each invitation to live happy ever after, to be together ‘till death did them part, came a condition–Bella was to lose weight, be slimmer than she was.
+Several proposals flew Laura way, from the mouth of Mr Big I Am.
+With each invitation to live happy ever after, to be together ‘till death did them part, came a condition: Laura had to lose weight, be slimmer than she was.

 We flipped.
 What was she playing at, wasting her life on his?